AI THAT CAN MAKE ANYONE DANCE

-How can GANS and motion re-targeting be exploited to solve some of the healthcare problems?
-For example: Can this technology be transferred to perform motion re-targeting from an expert surgeon to a novice surgeon?
+For instance: Can this technology be transferred to perform motion re-targeting from an expert surgeon to a novice surgeon?

 We believe the technologies needed to codify an expert surgeon’s proficiency into an AI system are here and we will see them in action soon.
-Such tech will empower Novice surgeons and provide care at the same level as a skilled expert.
+Such tech will empower novice surgeons and provide care at the same level as a skilled expert with years of experience.

-Needless to say that AI spectrum is evolving at lightning speed and there’s no telling how far this is going to take us and how fast.
-Remember this is only the beginning.
-We will close this piece with the following quote from Andrew Ng, Founder of deeplearning.ai and Coursera Deep Learning Specialization, Course 5:
+Needless to say the AI spectrum is evolving at lightning speed and there’s no telling how far this is going to take us and how fast.